-A ball of ice tightened beneath his ribs.
-It ground at Harry’s patience like the weight of a glacier, wearing it thin and fragile as paper.
-His fingers curled ‘round his wand and clenched tight about the hot ebony.
+A ball of ice tightened beneath his ribs; it ground at Harry’s patience like the weight of a glacier, wearing it thin as paper.
+He clenched his fingers tight about the hot ebony of his wand..

 ‘Known dark spells to have this effect are of course spells like the Unforgivables.
 Those exposed to such magic become violent, amoral, and inhuman, influencing and perverting those around them until their infection can be purged.
 Sadly, such individuals often lead others very far astray from what could be considered proper behaviour, engaging in all sorts of lewd activities.’

 We’ll have our revenge.
 Harry forced the glacier to fade into the endless void inside.
 Every insult now will make things sweeter.
 The more it hurts to have, the more satisfying it is to have it.